 Limestone’s Honors Program was established in the fall of 1983 by former Professor of History Dr. Tom Thomson..

 The mission of the Limestone University Honors Program is to provide academically gifted students on the Day Campus with a rigorous interdisciplinary curriculum and an engaging learning community that equips them with the knowledge, creativity, and adaptability to thrive and lead.

-The skills that we help develop in the Honors Program (i.e. being able to identify complex problems and propose solutions) are skills that employers and graduate schools are looking for.
-In other words, being in the Honors Program is going to help you tremendously after you graduate Limestone – saying that you graduated as a member of our Honors Program is going to give you a “leg up” and other applicants to grad school and the job market.
+The skills that we help develop in the Honors Program are skills that employers and graduate schools are looking for.
+In other words, being in the Honors Program is going to help you tremendously after you graduate from Limestone.
+As a graduate of our Honors Program will give you a leg up when applying to graduate school or entering the job market.

-We are not of the mindset that being in the Honors Program is “harder,” but different.
-For example, in a regular public speaking class, you might give four speeches a class to your fellow students.
-However, in our advanced public speaking class, you might be required to give a speech in a different forum – perhaps in an online setting, perhaps to a local Rotary club.
-You will also get a chance to learn debating skills.
+Limestone’s Honors Program is not necessarily “harder” -- but it is different.
+For example, in a regular Public Speaking class, you might give four speeches to your fellow students.
+However, in our advanced Public Speaking class, you might be asked to give a speech in a different forum, perhaps in an online setting, or possibly to a local civic club.

 - Defend and critique ideas in both oral and written form;